khammanat-limpanapongthep/typepracticegame/README.md

 ## Contributing

 Issues and pull requests are welcome.
-Please keep the project lightweight and framework-free.

 ## License

 No license has been specified.
-If you plan to use this code, please contact the author.